Bruchim’s all-volunteer team is enthusiastic about fostering spaces where everyone is valued.

 The journey to get here has been long — but it’s only just the beginning.

-Bruchim was incorporated as a 501(c)3 non-profit by Lisa Braver Moss, Rebecca Wald and Eliyahu Ungar-Sargon, but its vital spark extends well beyond its three-person founding executive board.
+Bruchim was incorporated as a 501(c)3 non-profit by Lisa Braver Moss, Rebecca Wald and Eliyahu Ungar-Sargon, but its vital spark extends well beyond our three-person founding board.
 The energy and inspiration come from the entire all-volunteer leadership team, as well as a broader cadre of involved individuals.
-The organization’s general and rabbinic advisory councils further support its mission, offering sound ideas and specific advice to ensure that Bruchim will have a bright and impactful future.
+The organization’s general and rabbinic advisory councils further support our mission, offering sound ideas and specific advice to ensure that Bruchim will have a bright and impactful future.

 Lisa had been exploring the issue of Jewish circumcision for decades after reluctantly agreeing to circumcise her sons in the late 1980s.
 She began writing articles and lecturing, questioning circumcision from a Jewish point of view, and penned The Measure of His Grief, a novel about a Berkeley doctor, his Jewish identity, and the circumcision controversy.
-In 2015 she collaborated with Rebecca to write Celebrating Brit Shalom, a guidebook of alternative bris ceremonies, with accompanying original music.
+In 2015 she collaborated with Rebecca Wald in the writing of Celebrating Brit Shalom, a guidebook of alternative bris ceremonies, with accompanying original music.

 Meanwhile, Eliyahu, who grew up Orthodox, had raised important questions about circumcision and Jewish identity in his groundbreaking documentary Cut: Slicing Through the Myths of Circumcision (2007).
 Eli continues to be a leading scholar and ethicist on Jewish circumcision as well as many other subjects; writing, speaking, and publicly debating issues that go to the heart of what it means to be a caring human being.
 When it came time to forming Bruchim’s founding board, Eli was a perfect fit.